AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ListAttribute/OrderedListTypeName.md

 ListAttribute.OrderedListTypeName Field
 =======================================
-AutomationML 2.1 APIThe list type name used as a semantic ref type for ordered list attributes
+The list type name used as a semantic ref type for ordered list attributes

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)